datadesk/la-county-language-analysis/analysis.md

 The key column in this extract is [LANGUAGE](https://usa.ipums.org/usa-action/variables/LANGUAGE), which “reports the language that the respondent spoke at home, particularly if a language other than English was spoken.”

-The codebook provides the values for every LANGUAGED code.
+The codebook provides the values for every LANGUAGED code:

 ``` r
 info.variables %>%